K-PaaS/cp-guide-eng/install-guide/standalone/cp-cluster-install-multi.md

 <br><br>

 ### <div id='2.1.6.2'> 2.1.6.2.
 Cloud Load Balancer Service
+The method for creating load balancer services differs by CSP as follows.

 > The example for creating a cloud load balancer service is based on the Ingress and Eastwest Gateway ports of the Istio Gateway service.<br>

 <br>